-The Grand-Ducal regulation of 8 February 2008 relating to certain definitions Regulation of 2008 of the law of 20 December 2002 on undertakings for collective investments.
+The Grand-Ducal regulation of 8 February 2008 relating to certain definitions of the law of 20 December 2002 on undertakings for collective investments.

 HKD The official currency of Hong Kong (Hong Kong Dollar).

 Hong Kong The Hong Kong Special Administrative Region of the PRC.